What is Occupational Sick Pay?

 It’s important to remember, if an employee doesn’t qualify for SSP, you’re required to send the SSP1 form within seven working days of the employee going on sick leave.

-Returning to work after Occupational Sick Pay
+Returning to work after OSP payment

-Employers must ensure that employees’ return to work after either a short or long-term absence is managed correctly.
+An employer must ensure that employees’ return to work after either a short or long-term absence is managed correctly.

 Long-term absence

-Is sick pay taxable?
+Is statutory sick pay taxable?

 Other rules to consider include:

-• Requirements to qualify for OSP (manual labourers, white-collar employees etc).
+• Requirements to qualify for OSP.

 • Process for reporting and documenting sickness.